bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 Some users have reported that after the kernel upgrade, the unit needs to be power cycled a few times before it will successfully aquire an IP address via DHCP.
-It's not yet clear why this is happening for some systems however if this is is case in your network then it may be best to assign a static IP address to your unit using the Web Management interface under Settings -> Advanced -> LAN.
+It's not yet clear why this is happening for some systems however, if this is is case in your network then it may be best to assign a static IP address to your unit using the Web Management interface under Settings -> Advanced -> LAN.

-Another scenario that may occur is that while running the new kernel, when the Ethernet cable is physically disconnected from the unit the "networklan" tool doesn't properly recognize this event.
+When the Ethernet cable is physically disconnected from the unit the "networklan" tool doesn't properly recognize this event.
 Instead, the system will continue to act as if the Ethernet interface is still "up".
 After the unit is physically reconnected to the Ethernet LAN it